Skip to navigation Skip to content

 Where the injured person or claimant reports a change in solicitor, or the agency becomes aware of a new solicitor representing the injured person or claimant, a new Third party authority (MO021) form will be required to authorise release of information to the new solicitor.

-Clearly record revoked authority in the MCRS case notes.
+Clearly record the revoked authority in the MCRS case notes.
 No further information must be released to that third party.

 Claimant